Alfred Corn: Corn's work relative to other literary "schools"

-The New Princeton Encyclopedia of Poetry and Poetics (Princeton University Press, 1993) grouped Corn with poets who came to be known as the “New Formalists” (see New Formalism) but Corn has never appeared in the anthologies associated with this group.
-A noticeable percentage of his poetry uses meter, rhyme, and verseform, and he has written a widely circulated introduction to English-language prosody, The Poem’s Heartbeat.
-The critic Robert K. Martin, in his The Homosexual Tradition in American Poetry (1979, revised 1998) placed Corn's poetry in a line that begins with Whitman and continues through Crane, Merrill, and Thom Gunn to the present; and Corn has appeared in several anthologies of gay poetry such as The World In Us (2000).
-But he has also appeared in more general anthologies such as The Norton Anthology of Poetry (Fourth and Fifth Edition, 1996 and 2005) and The Making Of a Poem (Mark Strand and Eavan Boland, 2000).
-Unusual for a poet, he has published two novels, the first, Part of His Story (favorably reviewed by critic A.O.
+The New Princeton Encyclopedia of Poetry and Poetics (Princeton University Press, 1993) grouped Corn with poets who came to be known as the "New Formalists", but Corn has never appeared in the anthologies associated with this group.
+A noticeable percentage of his poetry uses meter, rhyme, and verse form, and he wrote a widely circulated introduction to English-language prosody, The Poem's Heartbeat.
+The critic Robert K. Martin, in his The Homosexual Tradition in American Poetry (1979, revised 1998), placed Corn's poetry in a line that begins with Whitman and continues through Crane, Merrill, and Thom Gunn to the present.
+Corn has appeared in several anthologies of gay poetry such as The World In Us (2000).
+He has also appeared in more general anthologies such as The Norton Anthology of Poetry (Fourth and Fifth Edition, 1996 and 2005) and The Making of a Poem (Mark Strand and Eavan Boland, 2000).

+He has published two novels, the first, Part of His Story (favorably reviewed by critic A.O.
 Scott in The Nation) in 1997.
-His second, title Miranda's Book was published in the U.K. by Eyewear in 2014, and several short stories have appeared in magazines and anthologies.
+His second, Miranda's Book, was published in the U.K. by Eyewear in 2014, and several short stories have appeared in magazines and anthologies, and these were collected in the volume Hosts, published in 2026.